jason-beh/aot-blog/src/content/7-ways-to-become-a-better-developer.md

 ## 4. Social Events 👫

-Truth to be told, people like me and you probably don't fancy activities that need to socialise.
+Truth to be told, people like me and you probably don't fancy activities that need to socialize.
 But I assure you, that this is effective.
-I may not be the best person to encourage it, because the social part of me is still in a work-in-progress.
+I may not be the best person to encourage it, because the social part of me is still a work-in-progress.
 However, if you really try and provide value for others, they will often provide value to you too.

 ### Attend Conferences